SymfonyCasts/api-platform/sfcasts/ep3-custom-data/output-class.md

 And of course, with a custom class like `DailyStats` that is *not* an entity... we can do whatever we want!
 We get to make these classes look *exactly* like our API.
-On the downside, it takes more time to set up and we lose automatic features like pagination and filtering.
+On the downside, these take more time to set up and we lose automatic features like pagination and filtering.

-But, like Jean-Luc Picard searching for a solution to an impossible situation, there is actually a *third* option, which is kind of in between these two.
+But, like Jean-Luc Picard searching for a solution to an impossible situation, there *is* a *third* option, which is kind of "in between" these two.

+## Why DTO Classes?

 In `CheeseListing`, the `input` fields look quite different from the *output* fields.
-For example, the `isPublished` field is *writeable*, but it's not *readable*.
-And the description property is readable, but not writeable.
-Well, it *is*, but via a different way: a `setTextDescription()` method.
+For example, the `isPublished` field is *writable*, but it's not *readable*.
+And the description property is readable, but not writable.
+Well, it *is* writable, but via a different way: a `setTextDescription()` method.

 We accomplished all of this by using smart serialization groups and some custom methods.
 The upside is that... it's simple!
 All the logic is in one class.
 The downside is that... well... it's not actually *that* simple.
-Our serialization and deserialization rules are not *that* clear: you can't quickly look at `CheeseListing` and figure out which fields are going to be readable or writeable.
+Our serialization and deserialization rules are not *super* clear: you can't quickly look at `CheeseListing` and figure out which fields are going to be readable or writable.

 One solution to this is to have a separate class for your input and output.
 Basically, we would transform a `CheeseListing` into another object and then